Willian-Ribeiro/hello-world/README.md

 Two attempts were made in order to reduce the complexity, check "More Efficient Function" and "better yet function".

-The function in "More Efficient Function" is a O(2^n).
+The function in "More Efficient Function" is a O(n), because the recursive functions minValue and maxValue used in the exercise above are not needed.

+The function in "better yet function" is also O(n), but should be slightly better than the function in "More Efficient Function" because the code is more consize.